apache/servicecomb-pack/docs/user_guide.md

      repo.addBalanceByUsername(from, amount);
    }
    ```

+   **Note** transactions and compensations implemented by services must be idempotent.

    **Note:** By default, timeout is disable.

    **Note:** If the starting point of global transaction and local transaction overlaps, both `@SagaStart` and `@Compensable` are needed.